Canisback/RGAPI-challenge-2018/readme.md

 # Riot Games API Challenge 2018 Submission - custom.lol

+By Canisback and Saig

+There are plenty of website about data on LoL.
+They all present the data in different shapes, but no one can truly please every needs of every summoner.
+Given this assessment, one idea emerged : if we can't find a template that pleases every user, why not let every user create their own specific template?

+About this repo :

 This is the back end of the project.
 It relies on the Python libraries [Pantheon](https://github.com/Canisback/pantheon) and [Static-data](https://github.com/Canisback/static-data).
 You will need to install them to make this project work.